Use forms to streamline user data entry

 Create a form from scratch

-After selecting Start building in step 2 of Add a form to a workbook, a new form element appears on the canvas with no form fields configured.
-Creating a form from scratch allows you to fully customize form fields and their destinations based on your use case.
+If you select Start building during step 2 of Add a form to a workbook, a new form element appears on the canvas with no form fields configured.
+From here, you can customize form fields and their role in a workflow based on your use case.

 A form element in the empty state